 "I want to be clear that we are not helpless against this virus," Roussin said on March 12, while announcing the first case.

 "Fear and panic will not help against COVID-19, but our preparedness and credible information will," Roussin said.

-If you've travelled — internationally or within Canada — you must self-isolate and self-monitor for symptoms for 14 days, Roussin said, effective March 23.
+If you've travelled — internationally or within Canada — you must self-isolate and self-monitor for symptoms for 14 days.
 Some exceptions are made for truckers, people who live in border communities and cottagers, he said.

 Public health officials are asking anyone with cottages or vacation homes to stay at their permanent residence.

-Manitoba now has 217 confirmed and probable cases of COVID-19.
-Officials announced 13 new cases on Tuesday.
+Manitoba now has 257 confirmed or probable cases of COVID-19.

-As of Tuesday, 21 people have recovered from COVID-19 in Manitoba, the province says.
-Twelve people are in hospital, six of whom are in intensive care units.
+As of Wednesday, 154 people in Manitoba have recovered from the illness, the province says.
+Seven people are in hospital, three of whom are in intensive care units.